turingschool/curriculum-site/module2/projects/little_shop/index.md

 As it runs, it will show you which tests are passing or failing.
 </section>

-## Technical Requirements
+## BE Technical Requirements

-The Technical Requirements for this project can be found [here](./requirements)
+The BE Technical Requirements for this project can be found [here](./requirements)

 <section class="dropdown">
-## Deployment
+## BE Deployment

 Groups are required to deploy this API to the Internet, using either Heroku or Render.
 To avoid difficult deployment troubleshooting, please deploy early and deploy often!
 To use Heroku, follow [these instructions](https://devcenter.heroku.com/articles/getting-started-with-rails7) and don't forget to provision a database!
 If you're using Render, check out our guide [here](https://curriculum.turing.edu/module2/lessons/deployment_guide)
 </section>

-## Connecting to the FE
+## FE Requirements

-Requirements for connecting this project to the front end can be found [here](./front_end_requirements)
+The FE Requirements for this project can be found [here](./front_end_requirements)

 ## Extensions

 Review the evaluation details to ensure you have completed each section of it before tackling any extensions.
-If all requirements have been met, then please work on the extensions found [here](./extensions)
+If all BE and FE requirements have been met, then please work on the extensions found [here](./extensions)

 ## Evaluation